Attach Your Emotions

 Jesus is Touched by Us, He Feels Us

 Once we really attach emotions to our prayers, God will grant them.

 James 5:17-18 (NIV) gives this example, “Elijah was a human being, even as we are.
 He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.
 Again he prayed, and the heavens gave rain, and the earth produced it crops.”

 This is the definition of earnest: serious in intention, purpose, or effort; sincerely zealous; showing depth and sincerity of feeling.
 Elijah, who was just a man like us, prayed with intention, purpose, and sincerity of feeling; meaning that he attached emotions to his prayer.
 God granted his prayer because of how earnest he prayed.

 Jeremiah 17:10 (ESV) says, “I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”
 God knew that Elijah was praying with the right intention and with a pure heart.
 Imagine what would happen if millions of Christians all over the world begin earnestly and fervently praying for the end of violent crimes (James 5:16).

 So, What’s the Play Call?

-As soon as you are done reading this post, think about the crimes that we are experiencing as a nation.
-Start to think how it affects people, and if it helps, think about how you would feel if one of your family members were involved.
+As soon as you are done reading this post, think about the crimes and calamity that we are experiencing as a nation.
+Start to think about how it affects people, and if it helps, think about how you would feel if one of your family members was involved.
 Once you get to the point that you are emotional, pray earnestly for our nation and the world.
 We can turn this nation around with our sincere, impassioned prayers.